-- Accountability: If a project fails, the Solution Architect is usually at the top of people who are ultimately responsible for its downfall.
+- Accountability: If a project fails, the Solution Architect is usually at the top of the people who are ultimately responsible for its downfall.

 - Balance: Because there are so many factors that affect a solution, the Solution Architect must be diligent about covering all of them in a balanced and accurate way.

 - Requirements: A company’s initially defined functional, technical and business requirements may not always be necessary or well-documented.
-Thus, it is a challenge for Solution Architects to identify listed requirements that are non-essential and that can be discarded given the sheer volume of requirements involved in a solution architecture.
+Thus, it is a challenge for Solution Architects to identify listed requirements that are non-essential and that can be discarded given the sheer volume of requirements involved in solution architecture.

 - Catering to stakeholders: Stakeholders have concerns and key needs that must be addressed while also balancing the needs of the technical development team.
 Solution Architects are at the heart of this crossroad.